Do you accept checks?

 CHANGE OF ADDRESS VIOLATIONS

-A defendant can get this violation dismissed by bringing proof of the new address being corrected within 20 working days from the date of violation into the court office by the plea court date.
+A defendant can get this violation dismissed by bringing proof of the new address being corrected within 20 working days from the date of violation into the court office by the initial due date on the citation.
 The dismissal fee for this violation is $20.
 To obtain the correction on this violation, you will need to appear at the nearest Texas Department of Public Safety office to have your address changed on your driver's license, or you may pay the fine in full.
 Juveniles (16 years of age or younger) must appear before the judge on the plea court date.

 DEFECTIVE EQUIPMENT VIOLATIONS